-Plan review process for septic permits
+Plan review process and checksheets

 To schedule an inspection, call the automated inspection request line.
 You will need your IVR or permit number and the three digit code for the inspection.
 You will receive a call with the time window for the inspection.

 Get the results of the inspection on Portland Maps permit/case search the next day.